 The auctioneers expect the stockings to fetch between £400-£600 on Friday.

-All Queen Victoria's undergarments would have her monogram embroidered on them.'Not pristine'
+All Queen Victoria's undergarments would have her monogram embroidered on them.

 Social history author Dulcie Lewis, from Carperby in North Yorkshire, said: "It seems a strange thing that these undergarments are up for sale, but I know, for example, that her very, very large knickers have also been in an auction.

 "The reason why these undergarments have lasted is she gave her knickers and her stockings away as presents to people who she liked.
 It was just something she did.